questions about migraines and headaches in a live chat for the self-help community headbook.me.

 Kind regards

-Dear Prof. Dr. Göbel, unfortunately my application to come to you was rejected.
-I should report back in 3 months.
-I really hope it works.
-I have migraines every 2 days and suffer a lot.
+Dear Professor Dr. Göbel, unfortunately my application to see you was rejected.
+I'm supposed to contact you again in three months.
+I really hope it works out.
+I have migraines every other day and am suffering terribly.

 Here's my question:

-I'm currently trying 50 mg of Metroprolol, unfortunately there's no more in it due to infectious asthma and low blood pressure, you should take at least 100 mg.
+I'm currently trying 50 mg of metoprolol, but unfortunately, I can't take more due to my asthma and low blood pressure.
+I know the minimum recommended dose is 100 mg.

-Question: Can I take Flunarizine 5 or 10 mg in the evening or does it not fit with the Metroprolol?
+Can I take 5 or 10 mg of flunarizine in the evenings in addition to the metoprolol, or is that incompatible with it?

-Thank you very much for your chat, you don't feel so alone with the pain.
+Thank you so much for your chat; it makes one feel less alone with the pain.

 Best regards